Zhao Jinmai

-Early life
+Early life and education

-Zhao was born in Liaoning, China on September 29, 2002.
+Zhao was born in Shenyang, Liaoning, China on 29 September 2002.
+Her father is a chemistry teacher.
+Zhao was known for maintaining exceptional grades in school while working as a child actress.

+In 2020, Zhao was admitted to the Central Academy of Drama, China's top drama school, as the best-ranked incoming student in the Department of Acting.
+She graduated in 2024.

 Career

 Zhao started her acting career as a child actress in the early 2010s.
 She participated in several television series and films, in particularly the fantasy children film Balala the Fairies.
 In 2016, she starred in the urban family drama A Love for Separation, which was popular and introduced Zhao to a wider audience.
 In 2017, Zhao starred in the modern drama My!
 Physical Education Teacher.
-In 2018, Zhao starred in the comedy film Go Brother!.
+In 2018, Zhao starred in the comedy film Go Brother! adapted from Chinese manhua/webcomics Please Take My Brother Away!.